chaurasiakomal97/MercuryDemoTour-Automation-in-Selenium-WebDriver/README.md

 # MercuryDemoTourScript-for-Selenium-WebDriver
-Automate the entire Mercury Demo Tour Website.
+Code for Mercury Demo Tour Website using java.